glassroom/goom_ssm_rnn/README.md

 | Autocasting            | Yes, to `torch.float16` (only floats, not complex GOOMs)         |
 | Data augmentation      | Yes, conventional (_e.g._, affine transforms on training images) |
 | Training iterations    | At least 1,800 (1.8M samples); harder tasks require more samples |

-#### Performance on Other Tasks

-The models trained to competitive performance on all tasks we tested.

 ## Modifying the RNN for Other Tasks